 We all have numerous mentors in our careers who serve as guides and inspirations to allow us to achieve our full potential.
 A prime current example is your Principal Investigator (PI), who should serve as your main “go-to” person for career advice.
-However, in reality, your PI is one of many people willing to help you, yet understandably they can be very busy.
-Taking the time to talk about and plan your career path may not be their first priority, and as scientists, we also acknowledge that individuals can have a biased viewpoint.
-Therefore, we are rightly encouraged to seek additional mentors to help us on our way to success, but this is an extremely daunting task.
+While your PI is one of many people willing to help you, in reality, he/she can be very busy.
+We also acknowledge that individuals can have a biased viewpoint.
+Therefore, we are rightly encouraged to seek additional mentors to help us on our way to success, but this can be an extremely daunting task.

 ALL-STAR MENTORING EVENT

 The mentoring committee organizes a yearly mentoring event where you are able interact with the most successful scientists in the Boston area.

 The first All-Star Mentoring Event was held on Sept.
 12, 2013 at Longwood Hall (within the Galleria)!
 Twenty renowned faculty members (listed below) from Harvard and MIT sat down with post-docs in small groups to answer questions and provide very valuable and honest career advice!

 The attending mentors: David Altshuler, Tania Baker, Sangeeta Bhatia, Diane Bielenberg, James Bradner, Joan Brugge, Connie Cepko, Martha Constantine-Paton, George Daley, Ben Ebert, Eva Guinan, Sue Lindquist (pictured above), Harvey Lodish, Ellen McCarthy, Marsha Moses, Derrick Rossi, Amy Wagers (pictured above), Ting Wu, Rick Young, and Len Zon.

 If you would like to help organize next year’s event, please contact us at firstname.lastname@example.org.